OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 - Increased number of assessed stocks
 - Decrease in number of stocks overfished or showing a negative health trend
-- Increase in the amount of stocks managed more sustainably (over life of SFF)
+- Increase in the amount of stocks managed more sustainably (over life of SSF)
 - Decrease negative impacts on other species caught
 - Decrease in negative impacts on habitat
 - Proportion of fishers in portfolio certified or reaching certifiable standard by major environmental or social standard